gradual-verification/graduator/README.md

-    gradual program analysis framework would not actually emit a static warning, but would instead silently insert a runtime null check; the prototype gives these instead of actually editing the source program because Infer does not support editing the program being analyzed, and also because the prototype is only intended for use with Java programs, which are already null-safe
+    gradual program analysis framework would not actually emit a static warning, but would instead silently insert a runtime null check; the prototype gives these instead of actually editing the source program because Infer does not support editing of the program being analyzed, and also because the prototype is only intended for use with Java programs, which are already null-safe
-  - `gradual_boundary`, which similarly indicates locations where gradual program analysis would insert a runtime check, but are not actually dereferences; these are not automatically checked by the JVM, and would result in different runtime behavior if our prototype actually inserted checks
+  - `gradual_boundary`, which similarly indicates locations where gradual program analysis would insert a runtime check, but are not actually dereferences; these are not automatically checked by the JVM, and would thus result in different runtime behavior if our prototype actually inserted checks
-  - `gradual_static`, which indicates genuine gradual program analysis static warnings
+  - `gradual_static`, which indicates genuine gradual program analysis static warnings as defined by our formalism
   - `gradual_dereference`, which just indicates a dereference of a pointer; this issue type is only used by the `gradual_dereferences` checker, and not by the main prototype